hyperledger-archives/avalon/PREREQUISITES.md

 # <a name="troubleshooting"></a>Troubleshooting Installation
 - Verify your [environment variables](#environment) are set correctly and the paths exist
+- Verify you are not using Openssl 1.1.1d version.
+Openssl1.1.1d lib has technical issues.
 - If you get the error:
   `./test_app/TestApp: error while loading shared libraries: libprotobuf.so.9: cannot open shared object file: No such file or directory`